datalad/datalad/docs/source/design/user_messaging.rst

 **Result records are the only return value format** for all DataLad interfaces.

-Constrasting with classic Python interfaces that return specific non-annotated values, DataLad interfaces implement message passing by yielding :ref:`result records <chap_design_result_records>` that are associated with individual operations.
+Contrasting with classic Python interfaces that return specific non-annotated values, DataLad interfaces (i.e. subclasses of :py:class:`datalad.interface.base.Interface`) implement message passing by yielding :ref:`result records <chap_design_result_records>` that are associated with individual operations.
 Result records are routinely inspected throughout the code base and their annotations are used to inform general program flow and error handling.